sageserpent-open/SemanticMergeScalaPlugin/README.md

 Scalatest tests are handled to some extent; if you move a test between classes or files or within a file, it should get picked up as a move refactoring.

 However, there is no guarantee that it won't mangle your Scala files during a merge, and if it does, you are on your own; this plugin doesn't come with guarantees or liability.
 Having said that, please do report bugs, or better yet, raise a pull request with a fix.

-Where there is whitespace between sections of code, then the end of one section can overshoot a line break and spill on to the line on which the following section starts - this is quite harmless, but looks a bit strange sometimes.

 Please do fork this repository, have a play, and raise pull requests - collaborators are welcome!